 Companies That Hire High School Students

 Finding a job when you are young can be a bit of a challenge, as not all companies hire high school students.
 You are ready, willing, and able to work.
 But where do you look for a job?
 If you’re an ambitious teenager, you may have already logged lots of hours babysitting, mowing lawns, pet sitting, and doing general casual work around your neighborhood.
 The minimum hiring age for most "real" jobs is set at 16 years old, but some employers will hire younger students.
 At other positions, there is a minimum age requirement of 18.

-Many employers have a minimum age requirement of 16, but there are a few companies that hire younger workers.
-Check with your local store before you apply to find whether they will accept an application from someone your age.
+Many employers have an age requirement of 16, but there are a few companies that hire younger workers.
+Check with your local store before you apply to find out whether they will accept an application from someone your age.

 Companies That Hire Teenage Workers